-Eventually, the dark orange button will say SSH: aws-ec2.
-It indicates the connection status.
+Eventually, the indicator in the corner will say SSH: aws-ec2.
+It shows the connection status.
 Waiting for this every time I begin working is a small price to pay for being able to develop in the cloud.
 Remote development with Visual Studio Code is anything but slow.
 I can’t tell if I’m working locally or not!

 Create a workspace

-You’ll see that in VS Code, you can do the same thing multiple ways.
+In VS Code, the same thing is possible to achieve in multiple ways.

 - Reach the Open folder… panel by either from the File menu, from the Start section on the home screen, or hit Ctrl+K and then Ctrl+O. Whenever you see these keyboard shortcuts after one another, it means you should press them in sequence.

 - Navigate this panel to the WordPress folder (or directly to your plugin/theme you are developing).
-You can either click around, type or paste the path, such as
+You can either click, type, or paste the path, such as

 Finally, see WordPress files loaded in the Explorer on the left.

 To create a shortcut to other folders on your server, use the Add Folder to Workspace… feature.
 I like to have access to the entire WordPress tree in case I want to learn from the core files or inspect other plugins.